Tips for cleaner, faster and more maintainable XSLT code

 Getting the (Semantic) Sense out of a User Query

-The BIOfid Semantic Search Within the BIOfid-project, we create a semantic search portal (hereafter “BIOfid portal”) to help our users to access legacy biodiversity literature more easily.
+Within the BIOfid-project, we create a semantic search portal (hereafter “BIOfid portal”) to help our users to access legacy biodiversity literature more easily.
 Hence, since the BIOfid portal has a deeper “understanding” of both the texts and the included species, it allows the users to get more relevant documents.
 Moreover, the BIOfid portal interprets the user query and transform it ad hoc into a graph database query, to learn more about their intention.